abda-s/salamehBlog/content/posts/Charging the BYD Seagull How 8A and 32A Chargers Impact Its LFP Battery.md

 ## Charging with a 32A Charger

 A 32A charger at 230V provides around 7.36 kW (32A × 230V).
 For the 30.08 kWh battery, this results in a C-rate of approximately 0.245 (7.36 kW ÷ 30.08 kWh).
-This rate is still within the battery's designed AC charging capacity of 6.6 kW, indicating that the vehicle's onboard charger would limit the charging power to prevent potential overcharging.
+This rate is still within the battery's designed AC charging capacity of 6.6 kW, meaning the vehicle’s onboard charger will regulate the charging power accordingly.

 ## Research Insights on LFP Batteries and Charging Rates